This photo tutorial will show you how to make fluffy quinoa. Making fluffy and delicious quinoa is easier than you think.

 Nutrition information is calculated using an ingredient database and should be considered an estimate.

 If you like this recipe, please share with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipes updates.
 As always, I really appreciate you stopping by.

 Ashley says